Variables

 variables: - name: AppName default: "my-app"

-- name: ContainerName default: "{{ "{{" }} .AppName {{ "}}" }}-container"Providing Values
+- name: ContainerName default: "{{ "{{" }} .AppName {{ "}}" }}-container"Defaults in Interactive Mode

 Section titled “Providing Values”Variables can be provided in multiple ways.
 When the same variable is set in more than one place, the highest-precedence source wins: